Skip to content

 Introduction

-Kubernetes provides a Layer 4 proxy to access applications deployed in Pods.
-This type of Service with a Layer 4 proxy, Kubernetes offers four ways to access services:
+Kubernetes provides a four-layer proxy to access applications deployed in Pods.
+This type of Service with a four-layer proxy, Kubernetes offers 4 access methods:

-1. ClusterIP: Available for other applications within the cluster, not accessible externally.
+1. ClusterIP: For access by other applications within the cluster; external access is not possible.

-2. NodePort: Opens a specified port on all nodes, external access can be achieved via IP+port.
-If no specific NodePort port is defined, it defaults to randomly assigning a port between 30000–32767.
+2. NodePort: A specified port is open on all nodes, and external services can be accessed via IP+port.
+If no specific NodePort port is defined, a random port between 30000–32767 will be assigned.

-3. LoadBalancer: On top of NodePort, using a load balancer provided by cloud service providers to forward traffic to the service.
+3. LoadBalancer: On top of NodePort, using cloud service provider's load balancer to forward traffic to the service.

-None of these four methods allow access to applications within the cluster via domain names.
-To access applications deployed in Kubernetes through a domain name, the simplest way is to deploy a Layer 7 proxy like Nginx in the cluster, which forwards requests to the corresponding Service based on the domain name.
-When new deployments occur, the Nginx configuration needs to be updated.
-To ensure that updates to the configuration do not affect other applications, Ingress was introduced.
+None of these four methods allow access to applications in the cluster via domain name.
+To access applications deployed in Kubernetes through a domain name, the simplest way is to deploy a seven-layer proxy Nginx in the cluster, which forwards requests based on the domain name to the corresponding Service.
+When there are new deployments, Nginx configuration needs to be updated.
+To ensure updates occur without affecting other applications, Ingress was introduced.

 image

-Ingress can forward HTTP and HTTPS requests to internal services within the Kubernetes cluster, ultimately accessing the backend Pods of the Service.
-It can provide external accessible URLs for Services, balance traffic, and offer virtual hosting based on domain names.
+Ingress can forward http and https requests to internal services within the Kubernetes cluster, ultimately accessing the backend Pods of the Service.
+Ingress can provide an externally accessible URL for the Service, balance traffic, and offer virtual hosting based on domain names.

 image

-Ingress consists of two main components: Ingress Controller and Ingress.
-Common Ingresses include Traefik Ingress and Nginx Ingress.
+Ingress consists of two major components: Ingress Controller and Ingress.
+Common Ingress options include traefik Ingress and Nginx Ingress.
 This article uses Nginx Ingress as an example.
-The Ingress Controller interacts with the Kubernetes API to dynamically detect changes in Ingress service rules within the Kubernetes cluster, then reads these rules and forwards them to the corresponding Services according to the Ingress rules.
-Ingress configures these rules, specifying which domain corresponds to which Service in the Kubernetes cluster.
-Based on the Nginx configuration template in the Ingress Controller, a corresponding Nginx configuration is generated.
-The Ingress Controller dynamically loads these configurations and writes them into the Nginx service running inside the Ingress Controller Pod, then reloads to make the configuration effective.
+The Ingress Controller interacts with Kubernetes' API to dynamically perceive changes in Ingress service rules within the Kubernetes cluster, then reads these rules and forwards them to the corresponding Services in the Kubernetes cluster according to the Ingress rules.
+Ingress configures these rules, specifying which domain corresponds to which Service in the Kubernetes cluster, then generates a corresponding Nginx configuration based on the Nginx template in the Ingress Controller.
+The Ingress Controller dynamically loads these configurations, writes them into the Nginx service running inside the Ingress Controller Pod, and reloads it to make the configuration effective.

-For Kubernetes clusters with deployed Ingress, it becomes very important to observe resources such as CPU usage, memory consumption, configuration file loading, and forwarding success rate of the Ingress Controller.
+For Kubernetes clusters that have deployed Ingress, observing resources such as CPU usage, memory consumption, configuration file loading, and forwarding success rate of the Ingress Controller becomes very necessary.

-2. The client's DNS server returns the IP address of the Ingress controller.
+2. The client’s DNS server returns the IP of the Ingress controller.

 3. The client sends an HTTP request to the Ingress controller, specifying myNginx.com in the Host header.

-4. Upon receiving the request, the controller determines which service the client is trying to access from the headers, checks the pod's IP via the endpoint object associated with that service.
+4. After receiving the request, the controller determines which service the client is trying to access from the header, and looks up the pod’s IP through the endpoint object associated with that service.

-5. The client's request is forwarded to the specific pod for processing.
+5. The client’s request is forwarded to the specific pod for execution.

 image